bokulich-lab/q2-viromics/README.md

 # q2-viromics

-A [QIIME 2](https://qiime2.org) Plugin for assessing the quality and completeness of metagenome-assembled viral genomes.
+A [QIIME 2](https://qiime2.org) Plugin for detecting viral genomes and assessing their quality.

 ###  Install development version of `q2-viromics`
 Clone the repository: